INDUSTRY STRUCTURE AND DEVELOPMENTS

 Sectoral Review

 Infrastructure and energy are two crucial enablers of economic progress and India is focusing strongly on them in successive union budgets because infrastructure and energy are not only closely linked but also to an extent, are dependent on each other.
-The outlay of 11.11 lakh crores for infrastructure in the interim budget 2024-25, the availability of long term interest free capital expenditure loans, etc. will hold the sector in good stead.
+In the Union Budget for the financial year 202526, the government has earmarked Rs.
+11.21 trillion for capital expenditure, marking a 10.1% increase over the revised estimate of Rs.
+10.18 trillion for 202425.
+This allocation constitutes approximately 3.1% of the GDP and underscores the governments continued emphasis on infrastructure development, which may continue to hold the sector in good stead.
 India has been focusing on energy transition and energy security and the government has been working towards enhancing the countrys energy ecosystem with a plan for near doubling of the capacity in the entire electricity value chain by 2030 with public and private investments.
-The power demand in India has witnessed strong growth post Covid led recovery in the economy and improving industrial activity.
+The power demand in India has witnessed strong growth in the economy and improving industrial activity.
 However, the supply side has not ramped up materially due to under investments in the sector, leading to power shortages in pockets across the country.
 As a result, the power sector has entered into a capex cycle across generation, transmission and distribution space to ensure adequate supply of power to support the growing economy.

 Power is amongst the most critical components of infrastructure, crucial for economic growth and welfare of the nation.
 Therefore, the existence and development of adequate power infrastructure is essential for sustained growth of the Indian economy.
 The demand for energy is rising across India and this expansion will need commensurate investments in energy transmission, distribution infrastructure in alignment with accelerated pace of energy transition.
 Indias power sector is one of the most diversified in the world.
 Sources of power generation range from conventional such as coal, lignite, natural gas, oil, hydro and nuclear power to viable non-conventional/renewables such as wind, solar and agriculture and domestic waste.
 To meet the rapidly increasing demand for electricity in the country, massive addition to the installed generating capacity is required and in further chain a robust and modern transmission, sub-transmission and distribution infrastructure needs to be created for evacuation and smooth distribution of electricity to the end users.
 In the power sector, while the over dependence on government support and subsidies has been recognised and steps are being taken, more is required to make the sector self-sustaining thereby providing an opportunity to develop an India-focused model with a greater emphasis on sustainable development.